GCSE English Explained: Everything You Need To Know

 Studying texts from Shakespeare, 19th-century authors, and modern writers.

-What Are the Main Components of GCSE English Exams?
+What are the main components of GCSE English exams?

-English language:
+English language

 The English language course focuses on developing students' reading, writing, spoken language, and analytical skills.
-Through tasks like creative reading and the analysis of both literary and non-fiction texts, students learn how to interpret language and structure.
+Through tasks like creative writing and the analysis of literary and non-fiction texts, students learn how to interpret language and structure.
 This course aims to cultivate proficiency in standard English and prepare students for spoken language assessments.

-English literature:
+English literature

 Reading comprehension